billforsternz/winged-spider/example/input/Experiments.md

 Home.md
 Getting Started.md
 Experiments.md
-Details\
+Details/
-Details\Details.md
+Details/Details.md
-Details\Markdown Extensions.md
+Details/Markdown Extensions.md
-Details\Template System.md
+Details/Template System.md
-Details\Chess.pgn
+Details/Chess.pgn
-Details\Quirks and Rough Edges.md
+Details/Quirks and Rough Edges.md
 </pre>

 The problem is that Winged Spider is only a stupid computer program and it can't possibly